akashgiricse/lets-quiz/README.md

-# Let's quiz
+# Let's test how good are you in python.
+# Through a quiz we will see how good are you in python.
+# So don't wast time lets start the quiz.
+       read the following statments for more details
 ### [letsquiz.pythonanywhere.com/](https://letsquiz.pythonanywhere.com/) [![Website letsquiz.pythonanywhere.com](https://img.shields.io/website-up-down-green-red/http/letsquiz.pythonanywhere.com.svg)](http://letsquiz.pythonanywhere.com/)

-This is an online quiz organizing website project, developed using Python's web framework Django.<br>
+This is an online quiz organizing website project, developed using 's web framework Django.<br>
-For front-end designing I have used Twitter's front-end library Bootstrap4.
+For front-end designing I have used Twitter's front-end  Bootstrap4.

 [![GitHub release](https://img.shields.io/github/release/akashgiricse/lets-quiz.svg)](https://img.shields.io/bower/vpre/bootstrap.svg)
 [![GitHub issues](https://img.shields.io/github/issues/akashgiricse/lets-quiz.svg)](https://github.com/akashgiricse/lets-quiz/issues)